 Kley History, Family Crest & Coats of Arms

 Kley is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
 The Kley family lived in Lincolnshire, where they held a family seat at Claye.
+The place name literally means "dweller at the clayey place."

 Early Origins of the Kley family

-Important Dates for the Kley family
+Early History of the Kley family

 Kley Spelling Variations